Skip to content

 Three authentication options:

-Exchange username+password (or OIDC callback) for a short-lived access token (15 min) and a refresh token (7 days).
+Exchange username+password (or an SSO callback) for a short-lived access token (15-minute JWT) and a refresh token.
+Refresh-token lifetime comes from the server’s session settings (defaults: 24h absolute, 60-min idle, 14-day remember-me — configurable under Authentication → Sessions & sign-in flow).
 Send the access token as Authorization: Bearer <token> on every request.

 Terminal window